-• I, , in my personal capacity or duly authorised as Director (state capacity) by Power Construction (Pty) Ltd thereto hereby declare/affirm that all the information contained in this application to be true and correct, and that I:
+• I, Steven Levey, in my personal capacity or duly authorised as representative (Senior Development Manager) of Power Construction (Pty) Ltd thereto hereby declare/affirm that all the information contained in this application to be true and correct, and that I:

-• am fully aware of my responsibilities in terms of t the National Environmental Management Act of 1998 (Act No. 107 of 1998) ("NEMA"), the Environmental Impact Assessment Regulations, 2014 ("EIA Regulations") in terms of NEMA, the National Environmental Management: Waste Act, 2008 (Act 59 of 2008) ("NEM:WA") and all relevant specific environmental management Act(s), and that failure to comply with these requirements may constitute an offence in terms of the environmental legislation;

-• appointed the environmental assessment practitioner as indicated above, which meet all the requirements in terms of Regulation 13 of the EIA Regulations to act as the independent Environmental Assessment Practitioner for this application;

-• have provided the environmental assessment practitioner and the competent authority with access to all information at my disposal that is relevant to the application;

-• am aware that I may be issued with a directive and that I must comply with such a directive;

-• am fully aware of the administrative fine to be paid before a decision, with respect to the continuation of the listed activity(ies), will be made;

-• will be responsible for the costs incurred in complying with the environmental legislation including but not limited to - o costs incurred in respect of the undertaking of any process required in terms of this application;

-• costs incurred in connection with the appointment of the environmental assessment practitioner or any specialist appointed in terms of Regulation 13 of the EIA Regulations);

-o costs in respect of any prescribed fee payable in respect of this application;

-o costs in respect of specialist reviews, if the competent authority decides to recover costs;

-• the provision of security to ensure compliance with the applicable management and mitigation measures; and
+- am fully aware of my responsibilities in terms of t the National Environmental Management Act of 1998 (Act No. 107 of 1998) ("NEMA"), the Environmental Impact Assessment Regulations, 2014 ("EIA Regulations") in terms of NEMA, the National Environmental Management: Waste Act, 2008 (Act 59 of 2008) ("NEM:WA") and all relevant specific environmental management Act(s), and that failure to comply with these requirements may constitute an offence in terms of the environmental legislation; - appointed the environmental assessment practitioner as indicated above, which meet all the requirements in terms of Regulation 13 of the EIA Regulations to act as the independent Environmental Assessment Practitioner for this application; - have provided the environmental assessment practitioner and the competent authority with access to all information at my disposal that is relevant to the application; - am aware that I may be issued with a directive and that I must comply with such a directive; - am fully aware of the administrative fine to be paid before a decision, with respect to the continuation of the listed activity(ies), will be made; - will be responsible for the costs incurred in complying with the environmental legislation including but not limited to - - o costs incurred in connection with the appointment of the environmental assessment practitioner or any specialist appointed in terms of Regulation 13 of the EIA Regulations); - o costs incurred in respect of the undertaking of any process required in terms of this application; - o costs in respect of any prescribed fee payable in respect of this application; - o costs in respect of specialist reviews, if the competent authority decides to recover costs; - o the provision of security to ensure compliance with the applicable management and mitigation measures; and - o fine costs - am responsible for complying with the conditions that might be attached to any decision(s) issued by the competent authority; - have the ability to implement the applicable management, mitigation and monitoring measures; and - hereby indemnify, the government of the Republic of South Africa, the competent authority and all its officers, agents and employees, from any liability arising out of, inter alia, the content of any report, any procedure or any action for which the applicant or environmental assessment practitioner is responsible. am aware that a false declaration is an offence in terms of Regulation 48 of the EIA Regulations, 2014 (

-\circ fine costs

-• am responsible for complying with the conditions that might be attached to any decision(s) issued by the competent authority;

-• have the ability to implement the applicable management, mitigation and monitoring measures; and

-• hereby indemnify, the government of the Republic of South Africa, the competent authority and all its officers, agents and employees, from any liability arising out of, inter alia, the content of any report, any procedure or any action for which the applicant or environmental assessment practitioner is responsible. am aware that a false declaration is an offence in terms of Regulation 48 of the EIA Regulations, 2014 (